Hanly-Wijaya/Prank-App-Mac/README.md

 # Changelogs
 Version 1.2: New line, removed ability to see app on Dock and Force Quit App UI.
 Version 1.2.1-alpha-v1: New app icon, fixed signing issues.
+Version 1.2.1-alpha-v2: Redesigned app icon with more finishing touches on bug and patches.